Updated November 2017

 We gauged our winter jackets based on five criteria: warmth, weather resistance, style, comfort, and durability.
 The table above displays the Overall Performance score of each jacket in our review, ranking from highest to lowest.

 We wore these jackets everyday for months, everywhere we went.
 Some days we would load the car up with jackets and drive out into the mountains to really get a feel for how they handled in even colder weather.

 Sight seeing in Glacier National Park Patagonia Tres Down Parka.
 We wore each model in a variety of environments, from daily city life to mountain adventures, and rated them based on their Warmth, Weather Resistance, Style, Comfort, Features and Durability.

 All the jackets we tested delivered some degree of warmth.
 When buying a winter jacket, one of the most important features is the warmth that is being offered.
-It's also important to look at the climate you experience on a regular basis and think about what you actually intend on using the jacket for.
+It's also important to look at the climate you experience on a regular basis and think about what you intend on using the coat for.
 Choosing the right jacket is crucial for staying comfortable and warm and enjoying the great outdoors during the winter.

 A jacket's warmth is based on the loft or fill-power of the insulation, along with the fill-weight.
-Lucky for you, we tested all of the contenders side-by-side in snow, rain, wind, and extremely cold temperatures in our effort to find out which ones were the warmest for various climates.
+Lucky for you, we tested all of the contenders side-by-side in snow, rain, wind, and frigid temperatures in our effort to find out which ones were the warmest for various climates.
 We stood still for long periods of time, went hiking, and wore them in hot and cold weather, crazy wind storms, in the middle of the night, you name it - we did it.
 Overall, the Warmth section accounted for 30% of the total rating, as we believe it to be the primary function.